Dev-cmyser/Notes/Neovim config showcase.md

 Because I on my own build until now

-I want to try Lunar Nvim and i'll do this in future
+I want to try Lunar Nvim and i'll do this in future And for this video I'm tried  Lunar build